daniellyz/MergeION/README.md

 # The same thing:
 visualize.spectra("library_V2.mgf",ID=28)
 ```

-Two new files should appear in the working directory: 1) Library file "library_V2.mgf".
-2) "library_V2.mgf.txt".

 ## Generate consensus library

 One metabolic feature can be detected more than once resulting in multiple scans for the same ID (e.g. detected in two chromatograms, multiple adduct types are detected...).
 The function process_library() keeps only two scans (one MS1 and one MS2) for each metabolic feature.
 It suggests three approaches: